 It’s Mrs. Huebner’s great love for children that routinely takes her out of her office and into the classrooms.
 In addition to her administrative duties, she enjoys singing with and reading to the children.
 A highlight for her is leading each week’s chapel.

 Mrs. Huebner began teaching in SVC’s early childhood program in 2003.
 She assumed the Director’s duties in 2008.
 Prior to joining this ministry, she taught at other Orange County preschools.
 Her degree is in Early Childhood Education, specializing in ages 2 – 5.
 She also holds an Early Education Director Certificate from Vanguard University.

 Although Mrs. Huebner relishes being SVC’s Preschool Director, her favorite job title is “mom.”
-She and her husband of 24 years, Jason, have three children — all of whom attended SVC.
+She and her husband of 26 years, Jason, have three children — all of whom graduated from SVC.